mishhtachio/BugBytes/README.md

 Create a project on [Clerk Auth](https://clerk.com/) and enable Google/GitHub social logins or email options.
 Take note of your publishable key and secret key.

 ### 3. Environment Variables
-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory (and copy/reference it inside the `server/` directory if needed):

 ```env
 # Frontend Config